shammy8/fresh/README.md

 For later:

 - [x] Move the vertical scroll below the tabs
-- [ ] Change the logo in the Chrome tab
 - [x] Add a shopping list (similar to Google Notes), deleting from main app will ask user to move to shopping list
   - [ ] Firestore rules for shoppingList
-  - [ ]  Make shoppingList always available
+  - [ ] Make shoppingList property in home interface always available
   - [ ] Allow changing item names in shopping list
 - [x] Remember previous query, save on device instead of firebase
 - [x] Check the source maps size stuff